SAFCSP-Team/binary-tree-decision-tree/README.md

 In this project, our objective is to understand the implementation of the binary tree, how to access the tree nodes, and perform operations on them.

 ### Problem
 Consider we have a start-up company that have small number of employees.
+They have CEO, 2 managers and 1 software developer.
+Anas is the CEO and has 2 managers under him, Ali as the IT manager and abdullah as the HR manager.
+Ali has one software under him and his name is mohammed.

-They have CEO, 2 managers and 1 software developer. this is a perfect problem to slove it using binary tree, we can represent the company structure as the below image:
+this is a perfect problem to slove it using binary tree, we can represent the company structure as the below image:

 ![data representation](./Binary-tree-project.jpg)

-Create a tree to store employees.

 ### Implementation
 Using Java programming language: